msc-ai-lab/thesis-project/data/llm/llm_instructions.md

 Breakdown of each XAI method:
 - Grad-CAM
 - SHAP
-- Grad-CAM and SHAP alignement
+- Grad-CAM and SHAP alignment
 - Influence Function

 **What This Means**: